 It was considered necessary because the number of people accessing the gateway now exceeds one million.
 It helps the Cannabis Control Commission provide the Massachusetts MMJ online system.
 However, the gateway is also used for other services like the Children’s Behavioral Health Initiative and a Medicaid Provider Portal.

 Applying through the online system is by far the most efficient way to become a Massachusetts MMJ patient.
 As well as making it easier to register, the gateway provides all the information you need about the program.

 During the registration process, you will receive an email from the Virtual Gateway.
 This email contains a link that you need to click to complete the process.
 Make sure you monitor your account because the link can expire just seven days after you receive it.
 Also, it is only valid the first time you click on it.

-The Cannabis Control Commission recently began a program called Initial Access that enables you to visit a medical marijuana dispensary as soon as you receive approval.
+The Cannabis Control Commission also has a program called Initial Access that enables you to visit a medical marijuana dispensary as soon as you receive approval.
 Rather than waiting for the plastic ID card, you can print a temporary one directly from your computer.
 It is valid for 14 days and enables you to buy a maximum of 2.5 ounces of medical-use cannabis.

 The list of qualifying conditions includes, but is not necessarily limited to:

 Other conditions of a debilitating nature may receive approval if the patient’s healthcare provider determines them as such in writing.
 Such conditions can include PTSD, chronic pain of at least six months, and chronic muscle spasms.

 Before we provide further information on the Massachusetts MMJ program, let’s learn a little more about adult-use marijuana in the state.